Better Alternatives to Unhealthy Relating

 Allowing little differences to become major divisions

 Relationships—and certainly the unique union that is marriage—are fragile bonds.
 They are protected when we unite against the myriad things that could divide us, disallowing a hostile takeover.
-Only the couple can protect itself against "death by a thousand cuts," against sure-to-come differences that can permanently divide them, if allowed to do so.
-Expect differences in feelings, opinions, and priorities; yield to one another in order to win.
+Only the couple can protect itself from "death by a thousand cuts.”
+The antidote is to expect differences in feelings, opinions, and priorities; to get curious about what is important to the other.

 Rejecting Temperament Differences

-This is rejection of temperament differences like extroversion versus introversion, internal versus external processing, etc. It may include ridiculing or vilifying differences, demanding change.
-Yes, we adjust to one another out of consideration, but without expecting a transformation of temperament or conformity to our own.
-Love seeks to understand innate differences, accepting them as part of the whole.
-Positive Sentiment Override is about seeing the positive side of what we could view sely, but choose not to.
+This is rejection of temperament differences like extroversion versus introversion, internal versus external processing, etc, demanding change.
+The ideal is that we accept each other, yet adjust to one another out of consideration, without expecting transformation into a mirror version of ourself.
+Positive Sentiment Override accepts the whole, choosing to see positively what could be viewed negatively.

 Emotional or Cognitive Hijack